Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet07/06/2023

 Facebook jumped into the market nine years ago when it acquired startup Oculus for $2 billion.
-In late 2021, the company changed its name to Meta, and Zuckerberg pledged to spend billions of dollars each quarter to develop VR and AR technology for the metaverse.
+At the end of 2021, the company changed its name to Meta, and Zuckerberg pledged to spend billions of dollars each quarter to develop VR and AR technology for the metaverse.

 Meta Quest Pro

-Meta now has a large share of the nascent market, beating rivals like Sony, HTC, and Magic Leap in headset sales.
-Research firm CCS Insight said that VR and AR headset shipments in 2022 will decline 12% to 9.6 million units compared to 2021.
+Meta now has a large market share in the nascent market, beating rivals like Sony, HTC, and Magic Leap in headset sales.
+Research firm CCS Insight said that VR and AR headset shipments in 2022 will fall 12% to 9.6 million units compared to 2021.

 Some analysts say Apple’s entry into the market could provide a much-needed boost to consumer interest in the technology.
 If any company has the potential to transform the VR market overnight, it’s Apple, according to CCS Insight analyst Leo Gebbie.